OpenChain-Project/Reference-Material/OpenChain-Adoption-Guides/Adoption-Guide-For-All-OpenChain-Standards/en/Adoption-Guide-For-All-OpenChain-Standards.md

 ## I. OpenChain ISO/IEC 5230: Software Bill of Materials (SBOM) & License Compliance**

-This standard concentrates on managing open source components, producing SBOMs, and ensuring license compliance.
-Here's a breakdown of choices, by company size:
+This standard focuses on managing open source components, SBOMs, and license compliance.
+It is a process management standard that explains how to set up an open source compliance program.

+There are multiple ways that the processes identified by ISO/IEC 5230 can be implemented.
+Below we will explore some (but not all) of the choices available to companies or teams within companies.
+We will use company (or team) size to show our example options.
+Naturally any organization of any size can use any of these approaches.

 ### A. Small Companies (1-50 Employees)